Click here to go straight to the major Works and Anthems Composer List

-In some cases the Midi Files Table for a Choral Work includes, as the first item in each column, "All Files"; this is all the relevant Files zipped up, and you can use it to download all the relevant Files in one go rather than retrieving them one at a time.
+In few cases the Midi Files Table for a Choral Work includes, as the first item in each column, "All Files"; this is all the relevant Files zipped up, and you can use it to download all the relevant Files in one go rather than retrieving them one at a time.
 The zipped set can be downloaded in the same way as can the individual Files.
 Thus, again you have basically two choices - either you left- or you right-click on the "All Files".

 What happens if you left-click depends very much on how Windows (or other OS) is set up on your machine and what Unzipping software you've got.
 I'll leave you to work out the rest of it!
 If you right-click on the "All Files" then you get the standard "open-or-save" dialogue, and can proceed as noted above ... and then eventually unzip the Files.

 As before, all of this is Windows-driven, so it works whatever Browser - Chrome, say, or Firefox - you may be using ... and if you've got a Mac, it's up to you!

 How to use these Midi Files (1)

 This is what I recommend.
 First, download all the Files you need - the ones emphasised suitably for your voice - and the corresponding unemphasised versions (if the Table includes the "All Files" zipped versions then this downloading may be effected most easily using them).
 Since both sets use the same names for the individual Midi Files you'll need to save them in two different places, and I suggest that to start with you put them one set in each of two separate (appropriately-named, and previously-formed) Folders on the Desktop (later on you can if you wish move these Folders somewhere more convenient).